acsda/acsda-catalog/README.md

-# App, Cloud, Security and Data Architectures | Catalog
+# Application, Cloud, Security and Data Architectures | Catalog

 A repository of compiled patterns, principles and methodologies.